-- Once satisfied with his plant layout and his DIY creek bed landscaping, Latimer then lays mulch down to protect the small, young plants he’ll be putting in the ground.
+- Finishing touches.
+Once satisfied with his plant layout and his DIY creek bed landscaping, Latimer then lays mulch down to protect the small, young plants he’ll be putting in the ground.
 Doing this first helps to minimize potential plant damage, and makes final touch up around them a breeze.